hellohaptik/docs_haptik/bot-configuration/webhooks.md

 ```

 ## API Security
-To access the Haptik API, you need a token.
-The Authorization header of each HTTP request should be “Bearer” followed by your token which will be shared with you.
+To access the Haptik API, client's will require a Haptik provided token.
+The Authorization header of each HTTP request should be “Bearer” followed by said token.
 If the Authorization header is missing or invalid, then 401 status code is returned.

-You should ensure that you keep your token secret.
+<b>Note:</b> Clients should never share their token with external parties